top of page

 Wireframe ideas

-I created several wireframe flows that would allow Orion the SRE to create, and test an action that resolved an incident.
+I created several wireframe flows exploring how Orion could create and test an action before saving it.

-Then I presented these ideas to our team, and we collaborated together to revise the idea.
-After a few iterations, I began working with our visual and content designer to further refine the design.
+I presented these ideas to the team and we iterated together, then worked closely with the visual and content designer to refine the designs further.

-I also presented these designs across teams, and to the larger design team for critique and to help maintain consistency across our product.
+I also shared designs across teams and with the larger design group for critique — helping maintain consistency across the product.

-During this time our product was transitioning between design systems, so I worked with my team to think about how the design could work for our current system, and our future system, in addition to working with other teams on create patterns across our product.
+This was also a transitional moment — the product was moving between design systems, migrating to the IBM Carbon Design System, so I worked with the team to think through how the design could flex for both the current and future system, while collaborating with other teams to establish shared patterns.

 action-wire-01.png